FilipeMCruz/playlist-maker/README.md

 ## Non-Functional Requirements

 - Written in Rust so that it can be compiled to assembly and run anywhere;
-- Expected to be a simple Console App;
+- Simple Console App;
-- Support only id3 tags, for now;
+- Support id3 tags and mp3 files (more can eventually be added);
-- Multithreaded;
+- Multithreading support;
-- Support local stored songs only, for now;
+- Support local stored songs only (more can eventually be added);
-- Decouple everything so that it is easier to extend (spotify playlists, different music tags, work as a plugin in some music app, etc)

 ## Console Args